EXXPEDITION ROUND THE WORLD

 Making landfall in the Azores, Antigua, Bonaire, Aruba, Panama, Galapagos, Rapa Nui and Tahiti, our diverse crew has included teachers, marine biologists, filmmakers, circular economy experts, entrepreneurs and more.

 The Circularity Assessment Protocol (CAP) involves the collection of community-level data by each crew in the countries eXXpedition visit.
 This includes mismanaged waste and waste infrastructure, and will be put into use informing decisions about how to reduce land-based plastic pollution.
 To date, the crew have logged 10,458 items into the Marine Debris Tracker.

 PRELIMINARY MANTA TRAWL FINDINGS

-On every voyage leg, Polyethylene has dominated the manta trawl samples, with between 55% – 82% of the microplastics identified as ‘polyethylene’ (HDPE/PE)
+On every voyage leg, Polyethylene (HDPE/PE) has dominated the manta trawl samples, comprising 81% of the microplastics identified.

-Polypropylene and polyamide were identified to have a next highest contributions to the total of microplastics.
+Polypropylene had the next highest contributions to the total of microplastics identified.